 Separation or Divorce

-It tends to be more and more normal for people who have been in a long term relationship or married to separate or get divorced.
+It tends to be more common for people who have been in a long term relationship or married to separate or get divorced.

 If you have a Will in place and get divorced then unlike getting married where an existing Will is invalidated, getting divorced does not invalidate your existing Will.